 Using a propane torch to heat the caliper bracket.

 Heat the section of caliper where the the pin resides.
 Move the torch back and forth along that section, keeping the torch moving.
 You'll need to heat this area up to several hundred degrees.
+About 300 degrees Farenheit or so, should be enough. if it immediately sizzles when you spray a small amount of water on it, it should be hot enough.
 Once heated, set the torch aside and take your hammer and tap on the body of the vide grips, as near the pin as possible, while using your other hand to rotate the pin back and forth.

 Using a hammer to tap the vice-grips, while rotating the pin.